fbpx

 Venue

-The course will be conducted in a hybrid format i.e. physical and virtual participation.
-Virtual participants are therefore required to have access to a stable internet connection.
+The course will be conducted in a hybrid format i.e. in-person and online participation.
+Online participants are therefore required to have access to a stable internet connection.
 The Centre for Human Rights will review the situation from time to time and will advise applicants if any of these details change.

 Application procedure: